inudevteam/Inu/README.md

 <b>How to use this repository:</b> All files should be uploaded to a webserver except auto-doc documents, unit test cases and database setup information.
 Database setup is described below.

-<b>How to run the code:</b>
+<b>How to run the code:</b> <br/>
--Ensure PHP and mySQL are installed on your desired webserver.
+- Ensure PHP and mySQL are installed on your desired webserver.
--Use the database schema provided in the 'db' file to create your database.
+- Use the database schema provided in the 'db' file to create your database.
--Edit php/dbconfig.php to match your database credentials.
+- Edit php/dbconfig.php to match your database credentials.
--Once the files are uploaded to a webserver and the database is setup, the website should run.
+- Once the files are uploaded to a webserver and the database is setup, the website should run.